-In the U.S., Pinsent starred as the President of the United States in the cult movie: Colossus The Forbin Project, and appeared in such TV series and movies as It Takes A Thief, Silence of the North, Young Prosecutors, Banacek, and the feature film, The Thomas Crown Affair, among others.
+In the U.S., Pinsent starred as the President of the United States in the cult movie Colossus: The Forbin Project, and appeared in such TV series and movies as It Takes A Thief, Silence of the North, Young Prosecutors, Banacek, and the feature film The Thomas Crown Affair, among others.
 Gordon Pinsent has received two ACTRA Awards for his television work; three GENIE Awards for achievements in Canadian film; five GEMINI Awards, a DORA Award for the stage, as well as honourary doctorates at Queens, P.E.I.
 University and Memorial University, Newfoundland.
 He was made an Officer of the Order of Canada in 1979, and promoted to Companion within the Order in 1998.
-Pinsent also played the long running character of Hap Shaughnessey in the Red Green Show, now in its tenth season, a supporting lead in the feature film, The Shipping News and most recently, Fallen Angel for CBS and Saint Ralph for Alliance Atlantis.
-Most recently, Pinsent embarked on one of his most memorable projects to date.
-He wrote, directed and acted in the Movie of the Week Heyday (a period piece set during the end of World War II), in co-ordination with Triptych Media Inc./Pope Productions.
+Pinsent also played the long running character of Hap Shaughnessey on the Red Green Show, a supporting lead in the feature film The Shipping News and in Fallen Angel for CBS and Saint Ralph for Alliance Atlantis.
+He also wrote, directed and acted in the movie of the week Heyday, a period piece set during the end of World War II, in co-ordination with Triptych Media Inc./Pope Productions.